Ausangate Trek

 How difficult is the Ausangate Trek?

-How far do you walk each day?
+How far do you hike each day?

-What accommodation is available on the trek?
+What is the accommodation like on the trek?

 | Country | Peru |